-Wolff Kishner reduction mechanism begins with the formation of a hydrazone anion which then releases the nitrogen atom to form a carbanion.
+Wolff-Kishner reduction mechanism begins with the formation of a hydrazone anion which then releases the nitrogen molecule to form a carbanion.
 This carbanion then reacts with the water in the system to give a hydrocarbon.
 Typically, diethylene glycol is used as a solvent for this method.

 Wolff Kishner Reduction Mechanism

 Step 1: Formation of hydrazone